-Good government advocate Public Citizen, in an email blast, called Congress' obsessive focus on the budget deficit "distracting".
-In the short-term, it said, high budget deficits are helping, not hurting, the U.S. economy; efforts to cut Social Security and Medicare are misguided and wrong; and Congress is ignoring important and obvious new revenue sources.
+In an email blast, good government advocate Public Citizen called Congress' obsessive focus on the budget deficit a "distraction".
+Short-term, it said, budget deficits help, not hurt, the U.S. economy; congressional efforts to cut Social Security and Medicare are misguided and wrong; and Congress is ignoring important and obvious new sources of revenue.

-The budget deficits of recent years are a direct result of the U.S. economic crisis, it said: depressed economic activity and falling tax receipts.
-Raising revenues and eliminating short-term deficits requires kick-starting the economy and putting people back to work.
+The budget deficits of recent years are a direct result of the economic crisis in the U.S., due to a combination of depressed economic activity and falling tax receipts, it said.
+In order to raise revenues and eliminate short-term deficits, the U.S needs to kick-start its economy and put people back to work, it said.

-There is also no Social Security funding crisis, it said, and so no reason to mess with Social Security, our country's most important and successful anti-poverty program.
-As currently structured and at current benefit levels, Social Security is fully-funded through 2033, with any problems twenty years down the road, it said.
+There is also no Social Security crisis, and therefore no reason to mess with Social Security, our country's most important and successful anti-poverty program.
+As currently structured and at current benefit levels Social Security is fully-funded through 2033.
+We have 23 years to address any problems down the road, it said.

-Social Security shouldn't even be part of deficit-reduction talks, it said, because the program is funded through a designated tax on working Americans wholly separate from general revenues.
-Cutting the program would do nothing to reduce the federal budget deficit.
+Social Security doesn't even belong in deficit-reduction talks, it said, because the program is funded through a payroll tax on working Americans, completely separate from general revenues.
+Therefore cutting Social Security would do nothing to reduce the federal budget deficit.

-Raising the Medicare eligibility age or otherwise reducing benefits, cutting Medicare costs by forcing patients patients to pay them, does nothing to control drug and insurance company profiteering, it said.
+Raising the age of eligibility for Medicare or otherwise reducing benefits, or cutting Medicare costs by pushing them onto patients, would do nothing to deter profiteering by drug and insurance companies, it said.

-The most significant source of the billions in federal savings realizable over the next decade is controlling military spending, it said.
-Simply eliminating unnecessary weapons, cutting back on privatization, and reducing nuclear weapons would generate $700 billion in savings over 10 years -- without even challenging our over-militarized foreign policy or making tough choices between competing budget priorities.
+Military spending is the biggest source of the billions in federal savings that could be realized over the next decade, it said.
+If the U.S. did no more than eliminate unnecessary weaponry; cut back on privatization; and reduce its stockpile of nuclear weapons, it could generate $700 billion in savings over 10 years -- without even challenging its militarized foreign policy or having to choose between competing budget priorities.

-We could also realize huge savings by ending federal subsidies for the fossil fuel industry, it said.
-By one estimate, cutting fossil fuel subsidies could generate $100 billion in savings over the next decade.
+The U.S. could also realize huge savings by ending federal subsidies for the fossil fuel industry, it said.
+Ending fossil fuel subsidies, by one estimate, would generate $100 billion in savings over the next decade.

-Ending corporate welfare would provide yet another source of billions in savings.
-As an example, cutting timber subsidies would save the taxpayers $10 billion over the next ten years.
+Ending corporate welfare is yet another source of billions in savings.
+Cutting timber subsidies, for example, could save taxpayers $10 billion over the next 10 years.

 Public Citizen on Facebook.